bruinAlex/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting & Cleaning Data Course Project

-The current course deliverable is comprised of the following:\n *README.md (this file)
+The current course deliverable is comprised of the following:
+  *README.md (this file)
   *CodeBook.md
   *run_analysis.R